web page hit counter

 The goals of treating a dental abcess include elimination of the infection, preservation of the tooth, and prevention of complications.
 Antibiotics may be given to fight the infection.
 Warm salt-water rinses may be soothing, as well as the use of clove oil, for immediate relief from pain.
 Clove Bud Essential Oil or Now's Clove Oil are some of the many clove oil products on the market to consider.
 Over-the-counter pain relievers may also be used to relieve pain and fever.
 Be certain to not place aspirin directly over the tooth or gums, as this can increase irritation of the tissues and lead to mouth ulcers.

-If an abscess is the result of a completely infected permanent or primary tooth located in the back of the mouth, the dentist may extract it.
-However, if enough of the tooth structure remains, a dental root canal procedure may be performed.
+If an abscess is the result of a completely infected permanent or primary tooth located in the back of the mouth, the dentist may perform a dental extraction.
+However, if enough of the tooth structure remains, endodontic therapy also known as a root canal procedure, may be performed.

-At the first stage of the root canal, if the dental abcess has not burst, it will need to be drained.
+If a root canal is decided as a course of treatment, and the dental abcess has not burst, it will need to be drained.
 This is done by creating an opening in the pulp chamber.
 Once drained, the pressure created by the pus of the abcess is released and the pain subsides.
 The dentist may leave an opening in the tooth to allow the dental abscess to drain before completing the surgery at a later visit.
 If there is infected tissue outside of the root of the tooth that needs to be removed, an apicoectomy may be performed after the root canal procedure is completed.
+The video to the right shows an abscess being drained.

 Important Information Regarding Dental Abcesses